engworkshop/clock-driver-board/README.md

 ## 5.&nbsp;&nbsp; The Code

 The `code` folder contains a single Arduino code file, `mystery-clock-tmc.ino`.
-The code’s comment block describes its dependencies and operation in detail.
+The code’s comment block details its dependencies and operation.
 The following are required to install the code:

 - [Arduino IDE](https://www.arduino.cc/en/software), if you do not already have it
 - Earle Philhower’s [Raspberry Pi Pico RP2040 processor Arduino core](https://arduino-pico.readthedocs.io/en/latest/) using the Arduino Boards Manager